crueter/passmanpp/README.md

 All planned updates for passman++ 2.0:
 - Create a full GUI interface
 - Password health/entropy checker
-- Icons and attachments
 - Allow for more stuff to be stored there, i.e. user-input attributes
 - More advanced password generator + EASCII
-- Switch to CMake
-- Add some help

 # 2.0 UPDATE: Already Done
 Previously planned updates for passman++ 2.0 that have already been implemented: